Published 07 May 2026

 - No Wix-specific portfolio

-- No live website examples
+- No live examples

 - Very low pricing without a clear scope

-- Quote given without question.
+- Quote given without enough questions.

 - No revision policy